Secretary of State van Koeverden highlights sport investments from Spring Economic Update 2026: Canada Strong for All to build stronger and safer communities

 The Spring Economic Update 2026 is the next step in our plan to build Canada Strong for All.
 It provides a clear update on the strength of Canada's economy, giving Canadians confidence in our plan.
 It delivers targeted relief to make life more affordable, support workers, and accelerate the construction of homes and major infrastructure.
 It also strengthens Canada's competitiveness and economic growth while investing in strong, safe communities across the country.

-Today, the Honourable Adam van Koeverden, Secretary of State (Sport), met with athletes and sport partners in Vancouver to highlight key investments from the Spring Economic Update to build stronger and safer communities.
+Today, the Honourable Adam van Koeverden, Secretary of State (Sport), met with athletes and sport partners in Milton to highlight key sport investments from the Spring Economic Update, to build stronger and safer communities.

 Canada's new government is transforming our economy from reliance to resilience.
 The Spring Economic Update 2026 ensures all Canadians can participate in building Canada strong and share in its success.
 Other key measures include: